mohanranga2411-dev/CyberShield/README.md

 there enter py app.py
-after running app.py you will get the local host link run that link and you will be able to access the url analyser
+after running app.py you will get the local host link run that link and you will be able to access the url analyser make an folder then create 2 sub folders named static and templates In templates add the files index.html and result.html
+In static
+add the files style.css